gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 accomplished.

-Applications using SCTP CRYPTO chunk can use all transport features provided by SCTP and its extensions.
+Applications using SCTP CRYPTO chunk can use all transport features provided by SCTP and its extensions but with some limitations.

 --- middle